gpdowney/lightweightLSAT/pages/reason/conditionals.md

 Diagram:

-> not-F --> G
+    not-F --> G

 ### No T are V

 Diagram:

-> T --> not-V
+    T --> not-V

 Misc.
 Diagramming Skills:

-1. Keep the Same Ideas the Same when making the diagram.
+1. Keep the same ideas the same when making the diagram.
 1. Remove or qualify constants.
 1. Use short words instead of letters/acronyms.
-1. Keep the Facts and the Conclusion separate.
+1. Keep the facts and the conclusion separate.

 For example:

-> If you truly love me, prove it.
+    If you truly love me, prove it.
 To prove that you love me, you must buy me a horse.
 So don't ask me out, unless you've bought me a horse.

 {% capture summary %}
-*This is a bad argument, do you what's missing (the Gap)?*
+*This is a bad argument, do you what's missing?
+In other words, do you see the gap?*
 {% endcapture %}
 {% capture details %}
-"if you don't truly love me, then don't ask me out"
+    if you don't truly love me, then don't ask me out
 {% endcapture %}
 {% include details.html %}

 {% capture summary %}
-Not seeing the gap, try to diagram it...
+Not seeing the gap?
+Try to diagram it...
 {% endcapture %}
 {% capture details %}
- > *Fact:* True Love --> Prove Love
+    Fact:               True Love --> Prove Love
- >
- > *Fact:* Prove Love--> Horse
+    Fact:               Prove Love --> Horse
- >
- > *Conclusion:* No Horse --> No Ask Out
+    Conclusion:     No Horse --> No Ask Out
 {% endcapture %}
 {% include details.html %}